Urination is a way to remove waste and excess water from the body.

-What can the color of urine indicate?
+What does the color of urine mean?

-What can cloudy or foamy urine indicate?
+What does cloudy or foamy urine mean?

 blockage.
 If the cloudiness of the urine is accompanied by the urge to urinate, but there is a noticeable relief during urination and no flow, this may be a sign of obstruction.
 It can be caused by many conditions such as prostate enlargement, kidney stones, urinary tract obstruction, blood clots, and bladder cancer.